Sev6nOfficial/aumount-docs/TOS.md

 # Paprikii's Term of Services
-Term of Services for SAO Bot on Discord
+Term of Services for Paprikii on Discord

 Last updated: December 1st, 2022